calaldees/teachingWorkshops/teacherTraining/inclusion.md

 #### (Optional) - Digging deeper

 * [Poverty & deprivation statistics: What are the local/devolved administration/UK needs?](https://www.youtube.com/watch?v=ghAsIk4-AiU) Royal Statistics Society (1 hour video)

-### Digital poverty

-The poorest low ability children will be hardest hit by Covid.
-How do we consider _inclusion_ for remote teaching?

-Task: (10min) What is the cheapest possible general purpose computer you could recommend to a student?
-Ideas + Links on the Google Doc

-Even if they have a machine - what about internet connectivity?

-* points of mine
-    * [eBay removing listed for Raspberry Pi](https://twitter.com/lbhq/status/1323482627681198080) because they COULD be used as a computer
-    * Raspberry Pi - £150?

 Behaviour and SEN